ChunXiaostudy/chunxiaoli.github.io/_pages/about.md

 Hi!
 I'm Xiaoxiao Wang, a master's student at the University of Chinese Academy of Sciences (UCAS), majoring in Operations Research and Cybernetics, under the supervision of Prof. Yingjie Tian.
 I am currently a research intern at Qiyuan National Lab, advised by Dr. Yao Zhu.

-My research interests broadly include multimodal reasoning, vision-language models (VLMs), and text-to-motion generation.
+My research interests broadly include AI Safty, vision-language models (VLMs).
 I am particularly passionate about building intelligent systems that combine perception and reasoning, and aim to enhance their robustness, controllability, and generalization ability in real-world scenarios.

 I am currently seeking PhD opportunities, and hope to continue exploring the intersection of vision, language, and motion under world-class mentorship and collaborative research environments.

 # 🔥 News
 - *2025.03*: 🎉 Our paper **"Towards Annotation-Free Evaluation: KPA-Score for Human Keypoint Detection"** was submitted to **ICCV 2025**!
+(Co-First author)
+- *2025.03*: 🎉 Our paper **"Bridging the Gap Between Ideal and Real-world Evaluation: Benchmarking AI-Generated Image Detection in Challenging Scenarios"** was submitted to **ICCV 2025**!
 (First author)
-- *2025.03*: 🎉 Our paper **"Bridging the Gap Between Ideal and Real-world Evaluation: Benchmarking AI-Generated Image Detection in Challenging Scenarios"** was submitted to **ICCV 2025**!
-(Co-first author)
+- *2025.03*: 🎉 Our paper **"Simplifying Debiasing: Random Feature Regularization as a Key Method"** was submitted to **ICCV 2025**!
+(First author)
 - *2025.3*: 🎉 One paper on **Noise Diffusion for Enhancing Semantic Faithfulness in Text-to-Image Synthesis** accepted to **CVPR 2025**!
-(Third author)
+(Second author)
 - *2024.11*: 🎉 Our work on **An Efficient Framework for Enhancing Discriminative Models via Diffusion Techniques** has been accepted by **AAAI 2025**!
 (Co-first author)

 # 📝 Publications